Alealejandro1124/RoamRoute-AI/README.md

 RoamRoute AI is a travel-assistant application designed to help users optimize their itineraries and discover local activities based on their preferences.
 The application leverages AI-driven suggestions to enhance the travel experience for frequent travelers, local adventurers, occasional vacationers, and digital nomads.

+*** This Project was created initially with CoPilot but would not run properly.
+I switched over to chatGPT o3-mini-high to complete the project. ***

 ## Key Features

 - **Unified Itinerary & Local Activity Optimization**: Users receive a single itinerary experience with AI-driven suggestions tailored to their schedule and preferences.